April in the rhythm of TCM: Kickstart your spring energy and new beginning

 2. What to avoid in April

 Just as important as what to include is what to avoid that burdens the body.
-In April, it is advisable to limit or eliminate alcohol, which is one of the main burdens for the liver.
+In April, it is advisable to limit or omit alcohol, which is one of the main burdens for the liver.
 It is also good to reduce fatty, fried, and heavy foods, industrially processed foods, chemical additives, preservatives, and emulsifiers.

-Also unsuitable are sweets, excess sugar, white wheat flour, meat and cured meats, dairy products, overly spicy and hot foods, large amounts of caffeine and coffee.
+Also unsuitable are sweets, excess sugar, white wheat flour, meat and cured meats, dairy products, overly spicy and hot foods, large amounts of caffeine and coffee

 3. Movement and routine: how to get spring energy moving